hackclub/jams/jams/singles/web-ar/en-US.md

 ![https://cloud-4vl3zrzew-hack-club-bot.vercel.app/2image__3_.gif](https://cloud-4vl3zrzew-hack-club-bot.vercel.app/2image__3_.gif)

 We're essentially incorporating these 'spells' into our web page to breathe interactivity into it.
 Without them, our web page would be a static set.
-But with JS (our magic ink), we make the elements come alive, move, disappear, change colours, and much more!
+But with JS (our magic ink), we make the elements come alive, move, disappear, change colors, and much more!

 Now, we've prepared our magical stage.
 It's invisible for now, but we're just getting started.
 Hold onto your wizard hats as we dive deeper into the mystical world of AR!

 ### 2. Unveiling the AR Scene

-Now that we've prepared our magical spell book, it's time to set our stage for the grand performance!
+Now that we've prepared our magical spell book, it's time to set the stage for the grand performance!
 Imagine you're a magician, and you want to conjure a magical creature for your audience.
 In our digital magic show, that creature is a 3D duck.🦆✨

 **The Magical Treasure Chest**